Do i have a case?

 There are some treatments available that utilize stem cells to help the spinal cord regenerate and heal following an injury or trauma.
 Stem cell therapies are in their infancy, so there is still a long way to go.
 To date, there is no 100% effective cure for spinal cord injuries.

-Your spinal cord injury attorney can help you seek out the compensation you deserve by filing a lawsuit against the person or persons who are responsible in part or in full for your injury.
+Your spinal injury attorney can help you seek out the compensation you deserve by filing a lawsuit against the person or persons who are responsible in part or in full for your injury.
 Your personal injury lawyer can guide you through the legal process, helping you to determine how much compensation to seek, negotiating a settlement on your behalf or, if necessary, litigating your case and proceeding to trial.

 Lawyers are here to help victims and their loved ones to seek a settlement or monetary award.
 In spinal cord injury lawsuits, an award or settlement is intended to compensate the victim for the losses that have arisen from an accident and injury.